 |GREAT LAKES INSTITUTE FOR ENVIRONMENTAL RESEARCH (GLIER)

-THE DOCTOR OF PHILOSOPHY DEGREE IN ENVIRONMENTAL SCIENCE
+THE MASTER OF SCIENCE DEGREE IN ENVIRONMENTAL SCIENCE

-In addition to the general requirements, the following requirements must be met by all students proceeding to the Ph.D. degree.
+In addition to the general requirements, the following requirements must be met by all students proceeding to the M.Sc. degree.

-5) letter of intent by the student that clearly outlines his/her interest in the program, proposed focus of study and the prospective supervisor.
+Applicants must submit a letter of intent that clearly outlines his/her interest in the program, proposed focus of study and the prospective supervisor.

 (a) compliance with regulations outlined in University of Windsor Graduate Calendar;

-(d) successful completion of the GLIER Multidisciplinary Graduate Seminar course (this course is taken over two semesters and is equivalent to two credits).
+(b) successful completion of the GLIER Multidisciplinary Graduate Seminar course (this course is taken over the first two semesters and is equivalent to two credits).
 The course will be graded in accordance with university standards.
-All Ph.D. students who have successfully completed this course will be required to audit the course each year following their first year of residency;
+Following successful completion of this course, all M.Sc. students will be required to continue registering in this course as an audit;

-(e) any additional course work mandated by the student's Doctoral Committee to eliminate perceived weaknesses in the student's background preparation or to increase awareness of other disciplines;
+(d) any additional course work mandated by the student's Examining Committee to eliminate perceived weaknesses in the student's background preparation or to increase awareness of other disciplines;

-(f) submission of a Research Progress Report to the Doctoral Committee every six months and meetings with the committee every six months to discuss progress and research plans;
+(f) submission of a Research Progress Report to the Master's Committee every six months and a meeting with the committee to review progress and problems encountered during the preceding six months and to plan future work;

-(g) completion of an original research project reported in a dissertation;
+(g) completion of an original research project reported in a thesis;

-(h) defence of the dissertation in a public lecture and before the Doctoral Committee; and
+(h) defense of the thesis in a public lecture and before the Master's Committee.

 ENVIRONMENTAL SCIENCE: COURSES